earlfogel/food/README.md

 2 egg whites, beaten stiff<br/>

 Cream butter and sugar, then mix in egg yolks, flour, milk and lemon.
 Fold in egg whites.
-Set in a pan of hot water and bake at 325 F for 1 hour.
+Pour into medium oven-proof dish, set in a pan of water and bake at 325 F for 1 hour.

 ## Lemon Bars